khaledrakhisi/swapi/README.md

 ## Description

 The app has following specifications:
-1 - Mobile-First
+1 - Mobile-First approach
-2 - Caching enabled
+2 - Caching
 3 - Tests
 4 - Sorting
 5 - Searching
-6 - Simple solutions
+6 - Paging
-7 - without using external design systems
+7 - No third-party design-systems used
+8 - Debouncing

 ## Getting Started